 Books are selected each year by the MUHSD Teacher Librarians (TL).
 The TL of the hosting site does not select titles for that year.
 Each of the other 5 TLs selects 4 books: 2 current young adult novels, 1 classic novel or play, and 1 nonfiction book.
 There are no strict guidelines for selecting books but the TLs try to include diverse genres, and points of view in their selections.
-The list of titles is published on the libraries' webpages by April 1st of the previous year.
-See below for the 2017-18 list.
-Follow this link for the Master list of titles used.
+The list of titles is published on the libraries' webpage by April 1st of the previous year.
 Note: not all titles are appropriate for all students.
 Readers should check the book descriptions in the school library catalog and/or consult with your site TL.

 After selecting books the Teacher Librarians write questions for their selections.
 All questions are in the format, "In which book..."
 The answer to each question is one of the 20 titles on that year's reading list.
 A correct answer is worth 3 points.
 An additional point can be earned by giving the full name of the author of that book.
 Pronunciation counts.